MTBehnke/TGC-Designer-Tools/TUTORIAL.md

 This app was forked from https://github.com/chadrockey/TGC-Designer-Tools and performs all the same functions as the original tool while adding the tree settings options.
 For a tutorial on using the rest of the tool features, see https://chadrockey.github.io/TGC-Designer-Tools/TUTORIAL

+If you have a problem, please describe it the best you can, send screenshots, photos, and anything you can copy and paste and make a New Issue at https://github.com/MTBehnke/TGC-Designer-Tools/issues

+# Starting the App

+Download and run the exe files from releases: https://github.com/MTBehnke/TGC-Designer-Tools/releases

+The file doesn't need to be installed, just double click it and it should run.

 ## Import Terrain and Features Tab
  ![image](https://user-images.githubusercontent.com/22116435/73792230-7ba88000-4769-11ea-9970-b0b4e9204321.png)

 ## Tree Settings Tab
  ![image](https://user-images.githubusercontent.com/22116435/73792040-1eacca00-4769-11ea-8f5d-a1df4f38d646.png)

 ## Quick Start Guide